hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Use a verb-phrase name

-_Guideline._ make the method name an active verb phrase, except for accessor methods and some conversions
+_Guideline._ Make the method name an active verb phrase, except for accessor methods and some conversions.
+As with the guideline to use noun phrases to name class, follow object-oriented programming’s grammatical conventions.
+Some coding styles omit the verb from accessor methods, changing `Parcel.getWeight()` to `Parcel.weight()`.
+Another common style is to omit the verb from conversion methods, changing `Discount.convertToPercentage()` to `Discount.asPercentage()`.

-_Refactoring._ Add the missing verb, remembering to [Choose concrete words](#choose-concrete-words)
+_Refactoring._ Add the missing verb, remembering to [Choose concrete words](#choose-concrete-words).

 _Example violations._ `calculation()`